 The visuals are a beautiful representation of a post-apocalyptic world of West Virginia in fall.
 Every monument feels iconic and memorable, from the eroded caravans surrounded by a nuclear swamp, to an old wooden fort held down by a colony of robots, it felt hard to notice these awe-inspiring landscapes.

 The verdict is, Fallout 76 has got a lot of world building and nurturing for its online community to do.
 Which I believe Bethesda can pull off, just like how Destiny had a rocky start, it paved its way through patches and dlc content to make it the world renown game it is now.
-And the same can go for Fallout 76 as it shows soo much potential to improve and grow, I dont beleive this game shows much limitations.
+And the same can go for Fallout 76 as it shows soo much potential to improve and grow.
 So we salute you Fallout 76.

-A review code was provided by the publisher for review
+A review code was kindly provided by Bethesda

 Developer: Bethesda Softworks / Publisher: Bethesda